 However, users of Russian underground forums are also requesting information on how to hack gas pumps, with tutorials available on the inner workings of commercial pumps, including those with programmable logic controllers.
 These controllers are often found in factories and other industrial environments and can be used to help with managing equipment remotely.

 Researchers also note that posts on gas pump hacking also frequently appear in Portuguese language forums, even featuring an in-depth, step-by-step technical tutorial on how to hack gas pumps for Brazilian users.
 In one case, a user demonstrates how they were able to remotely change the name of a pump.ZDNet

-The report from Trend Micro is part of a broader conversation concerning the possible exploit of smart meters used by government agencies.
-There are many other points in the report but the idea of gas pumps being hacked is concerning.
+The Trend Micro report is part of a broader conversation concerning the possible exploit of smart meters used by government agencies.
+There are many other points in the report, but the idea of gas pumps being hacked is concerning.